 Please use the Department of Local Services, Permitting Division (Permitting) Site Plan, Residential Templates (See Computer Aided Design (CAD) Templates and Data Sources).
-See page 3 for specific information and definitions per plan.
+Specific information and definitions for each site plan begins on page three.

-Provide site plans that clearly depict the site required elements.
-In some cases, you may need to make additional site plans.
-For example, a site plan rendering for a very large lot will not be able to show enough detail of the area to be developed.
-For large parcels, provide a site plan of two or more pages, the first page depicting the entire lot at a convenient engineering scale and additional pages depicting developed area(s) at a larger scale (for example 1" = 20' or 1" = 40').
+Provide site plans that clearly depict the site and the site plan required elements.
+In some cases, it may be necessary to create additional site plans.
+For example, a site plan rendering for a very large lot will not be able to show sufficient detail of the area to be developed.
+For large parcels, provide a two or more page site plan, the first page depicting the entire lot at a convenient engineering scale and additional pages depicting developed area(s) at a larger scale (for example 1" = 20' or 1" = 40').